ManavSharma142/EleventhHour_SIHProject/code/Readme.md

 # Flexora - AI-Powered Fitness Companion 💪

-A comprehensive fitness application that combines AI-powered workout planning, real-time pose detection, and gamified fitness tracking to create an engaging workout experience.
+A comprehensive fitness application that combines AI-powered workout planning, and gamified fitness tracking to create an engaging workout experience.

 ## Tasks Accomplished